KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/PermutationCheck/readme.md

+Problem: check whether array A is a permutation.

 Problem: PermutationArrayCheck
 Task Description:
 Given an array A of N integers, check if it's a permutation (i.e., contains all integers from 1 to N exactly once).